 Brain structure and function.
 Scans of the brains of bipolar disorder sufferers show neurological abnormalities in areas responsible for the regulation of emotions, inhibitions, and motivation, along with an unusual loss of brain matter overall.

 The actual causes of bipolar disorder are difficult to trace, but likely emerge from some combination of the above three risk factors.

 There is no physical test for bipolar disorder.
 Instead, clinicians must collect extensive information about a person’s medical history, including reports of any and all mental and behavioral health symptoms they may have experienced.

 Unfortunately, up to 70 percent of bipolar sufferers will be misdiagnosed initially, usually with major depression since that is the condition that recreates bipolar depressive states.
-If manic symptoms are observed in isolation it can lead to a misdiagnosis of PTSD, ADHD, or an anxiety disorder, and the presence of a substance use disorder can make an accurate diagnosis difficult to achieve in any circumstances.
+If manic symptoms are observed in isolation it can lead to a misdiagnosis of PTSD, ADHD, or an anxiety disorder.

 Despite the complications and uncertainties, individuals with bipolar disorder can dramatically reduce their risk of misdiagnosis by making a concerted effort to report all of their symptoms to their doctors, no matter how infrequently they occur or how mild they normally seem.
 Ideally, the person making the diagnosis will be a mental health professional with extensive exposure to bipolar disorder in all of its manifestations.